15 Cheapest Destinations to Visit in the U.S.

 Honorable Mention: Branson, Missouri

 This Ozarks town is best known for being a fun-filled family-travel destination, replete with kid museums, themed amusement parks, mini golf, fudgeries and a plethora of (clean) live shows.
-Even better?
-You can bring the brood without worrying about how it will affect the family finances.
+Plus, you can bring the brood without worrying about how it will affect the family finances.

 For nature lovers, there are tons of free parks to explore, including Branson State Park and Table Rock State Park.
 Head to the Lakeside Wilderness Area for miles of hiking with a waterfall and cave, or check out the Moonshine Beach if a day in the sun is in order.